 When businesses are trying to save time on their digital marketing, “extras” like graphics are often the first thing on the chopping block.
 But they’re not extra – they’re a vital part of your marketing strategy.

-Check out these tools that you can use for making social media images.
+Check out these social media tools that you can use for making social media images.
 They’re simple, user-friendly, powerful, and will save you so much time while still leaving plenty of room for creativity.

 Plus, they make it easy to create images that are perfectly optimized for each social media platform by having the correct dimensions already set up for you.
+Canva is one of the best tools to promote business on social media!
 Check this out.

 And these are just a few of their options.

 Experiment with different fonts, colors, shapes, stickers, borders, templates, themes, and so much much.

 Canva is a real life-saver for people who may have first attempted to tackle the beast known as Photoshop and just couldn’t deal.
 (Totally understandable, BTW.
 Photoshop is tricky to grasp) Canva makes image creation not only easy… but actually fun.
 We also recommend you use a all in one social media app as well!

 Infographics pack in a ton of value and are highly “shareable” — meaning you can post these on social (and your blog) to get lots of that sweet, sweet traffic we all want.
 An infographic maker can be very valuable!